sbrunelli/myDataScience/README.md

 #Section 1: Examples
 Here's the list of currently available examples:

-* [Hypothesis Testing](./hypothesis testing) (publish on 5/13/2016): an example of the application of hypothesis testing to establish if the difference in two groups is statistically significant. **Business Question** : "Using the data from the Major League Basebell are the teams making the postseason spending more money for players salaries than those who don't?"
+* [Hypothesis Testing](./hypothesis testing): an example of the application of hypothesis testing to establish if the difference in two groups is statistically significant. **Business Question** : "Using the data from the Major League Basebell are the teams making the postseason spending more money for players salaries than those who don't?"

 #Section 2: Business
-Coming soon
+Here's the list of currently available real life applications of the techniques:

+* [Is IBM's Dynamic Cubes faster than Oracle's Query Rewrite?](./performance evaluation): a customer has performances issues with its reports and dashboards and has to decide which technology to adopt.
+In a case where there's no clear winner, can we still make a scientific statement?